Learning About Legal Deposition Definition

 Who Can I Talk to if I Need More Information about Depositions?

-An experienced attorney in civil law procedure is the best legal advisor that can provide answers to questions about what is a deposition in a lawsuit.
+An experienced attorney in civil law procedure is the best legal advisor that can provide answers to questions about what is deposition in law.